 We are now in the third year of our mission, and I would like to look back on what has been achieved since the signing of the ITER Agreement in Paris on 21 November 2006.

-Thanks to the steady management of Agence ITER France, the levelling works for the 80-hectare tokamak platform will be completed within a matter of weeks.
-The next step will be the pre-excavation of the tokamak pit and the construction of the Poloidal Field Coil Winding facility.
+Thanks to the steady management of Agence Iter France, the levelling works for the 80-hectare Tokamak platform will be completed within a matter of weeks.
+The next step will be the pre-excavation of the Tokamak Pit and the construction of the Poloidal Field Coils Winding Facility.
 The commencement of building activities will truly be a new page in the ITER story.

 Major challenges lie ahead, however.
 The most challenging task of the next months is to define the new project baseline, meaning that we have to define the scope and schedule of the project, and at the same time address the question of monetary resources.
 Our number one object is to control the cost of the project.
 Following the recommendation of the ITER Council, we are working closely with the Domestic Agencies on this question and have identified a list of potential cost-saving actions.

 At the top of this list is procurement sharing optimization.
 In layman's terms this means reviewing the way in which manufacturing of the various parts of the ITER machine is distributed among the Members—an area that we are convinced holds much potential for cost containment.
 ITER is an international collaborative effort, and it is important to achieve equal distribution among all the Members both in terms of manufacturing and in terms of cost.
 However, through bilateral or trilateral agreements, or the creation of consortia, there is room for the process to be optimized.